mixpanel/docs/pages/docs/admin/data-governance/data-views-data-classification.md

 #### Default Data View
 All projects have a global Data View called “All Project Data.”
 This Data View has no data filters and gives users access to all the data in a project.
 The global Data View in a project is equivalent to a Mixpanel project without Data Views.

 The “All Project Data” Data View starts as the default Data View of a project for any new users added to the project.
-You can decide which Data View you want to set as default by checking the box next to the Workspace name and selecting Set Default.
+You can decide which Data View you want to set as default by checking the box next to the Workspace name and selecting **Set Default**.

 ![Manage Data View Project Settings](/set-default-data-view.png)

 ### Manage Visibility and Editing Controls

-The OVERVIEW tab displays details about the Data View including the name, description, editing controls, visibility, creator name, date created, and URL to access the Data View.
+The **Overview** tab displays details about the Data View including the name, description, editing controls, visibility, creator name, date created, and URL to access the Data View.
 The Overview is accessible to all Admins and Owners in the project.

-Select Restricted under Editing Controls to prevent other Admins from editing the Data View settings and filters.
-Select Unrestricted to allow Admins to edit the Data View settings and filters.
+Select **Restricted** under Editing Controls to prevent other Admins from editing the Data View settings and filters.
+Select **Unrestricted** to allow Admins to edit the Data View settings and filters.

-Select Public under Visibility to allow project members to discover your Data View in the Data View Library.
+Select **Public** under Visibility to allow project members to discover your Data View in the Data View Library.
 All project members can also self join a Data View that is public.
-Select Private to prevent project members from seeing your Data View in the Library and self joining.
+Select **Private** to prevent project members from seeing your Data View in the Library and self joining.
 Project members who are added to a private Data View will be able to see it.

 After the Editing Controls and Visibility are set upon Data View creation, they can be changed by only the Data View creator or a Project Owner.